 - Supports custom metrics and dimensions

 - Doesn’t currently support Lifetime Values and Cohorts

 A high-level look at Stitch's Google Analytics (v1) integration, including release status, useful links, and the features supported in Stitch.

 Connecting Google Analytics

-All ad-blocking software you are currently using is paused.
+To pause all ad-blocking software.
 Because Google authentication uses pop ups, you may encounter issues if ad blockers aren’t disabled during the setup.

-Add Google Analytics as a Stitch Data Source
+Step 1: Add Google Analytics as a Stitch data source

 - Sign into your Stitch account.

 On the Stitch Dashboard page, click the Add Integration button.

 Click the Google Analytics icon.